Obsidian-TTRPG-Community/13th-Age-SRD-Markdown/Compendium/13A/Classes/Wizard.md

 5th level spell: Miss 25% of the time.

-7th level spell: Miss 30% of the time, and you can now target 1d2 creatures with the spell.
+7th level spell: Miss 30% of the time, and you can now target `dice: 1d2` creatures with the spell.

 9th level spell: Miss 30% of the time, and you can now target two creatures with the spell.